ilkinur/tools-examples-use_guideline/tools/usefull_tools.md

 `responder` - Ətrafa sorulan istəklərdə özünü soruşulan server kimi göstərərək qurbanın hash-larını (ntlm) oğurlayır.

+`Rubeus` (Windows only) - A powerful Windows-based tool designed explicitly for Kerberos-related security testing and enumeration.
+Rubeus automatically identifies vulnerable accounts and retrieves encrypted AS-REP hashes

 `RsaCtfTool` - This tool is an utility designed to decrypt data from weak public keys and attempt to recover the corresponding private key

 `seclists` -  It's a collection of multiple types of lists used during security assessments, collected in one place.